pranshurastogi29/Post-analysis-and-Suggestion-Engine/README.md

 ## Introduction

-Project Insight is designed to create NLP as a service with a code base for both front-end GUI (**`streamlit`**)  and Jupyter notebook the usage of transformers models on various downstream NLP task.
+Project Insight is designed to create NLP as a service with a code base for both front-end GUI (**`streamlit`**)  and Jupyter notebooks with the usage of transformers models on various downstream NLP task.

 The downstream NLP tasks covered: